cBioPortal/datahub-study-curation-tools/validation/validator/README.md

 ```
 ### set PYTHONPATH
 set variant `PYTHONPATH` in system environment , with the path to your local cbioportal repo's `scripts` folder (`cbioportal/core/src/main/scripts`).
-##### Method 1: Run below command line every time before running the script (in the same session, and modify the path to your local setting)
+##### Method 1: Run below command line every time before running the script (in the same window where the scripts run, and modify the path to your local setting)
 ```
 export PYTHONPATH=path/to/cbioportal/github/repo/core/src/main/scripts
 ```